byahmedali/byahmedali.github.io/_activities/04-powerbi-training-seminar.md

 ### Overview 📊

 A hands-on training seminar on Power BI for data-driven decision-making through interactive visualizations, organized by SBEPD, PAF-IAST.
+The session featured a hands-on demonstration that began with the fundamentals of data visualization and progressed through an end-to-end example, showcasing a variety of features available in Microsoft Power BI.
+Participants learned how to transform data using Power Query, and create interactive visual data reports and dashboards, gaining practical experience in leveraging Power BI for insightful analytics.

-### Distinguished Speakers 👥
+### Speakers 👥
 - **Dr. Omer Mehmood** - Chief Organizer & Speaker, Assistant Professor, SBEPD, PAF-IAST
 - **Dr. Muhammad Zeeshan** - Guest Speaker, Chief Scientist, AI Division, ATS, WA USA
 - **Mr. Ahmed Ali** - Guest Speaker, Data Analyst, ATS, WA USA